stanbaek/ece387_book/_sources/Module5_CustomMessages/Lab1_CustomMessages.md

 ```

 ### Mouse Node:
 The Mouse node will be created by the `mouse_client_OO.py` code.
-The framework for this code is provided [here](mouse_client_OO.py).
+The framework for this code is provided <a href="mouse_client_OO.py" download>here</a>.
 Look for the TODO sections to see where you need to edit the code.
 The Mouse node will primarily detect mouse position and events and publish a custom `MouseController` message that you will create in a lab1 package within the master folder of your repo.

 ### Controller Node:
 The controller node is created by the `turtlebot_controller.py` code.
 I have also provided the framework for this code [here](turtlebot_controller.py).
 The controller node will subscribe to the `/mouse_info` topic and publish a Twist message to the `/cmd_vel` topic